 I strongly recommend renting a car in Sardinia to get around.
-There is really no better way.
+Driving in Sardinia is the best way to get around.
 Public transport is sparse, and the best way to see the island is to tour it by car so you can take in all the nature – and see as many beaches as possible.

 After we left Cagliari we headed north, guided by a blog post we found which mentioned the best beaches in Sardinia.
 We headed north to the town of Dorgali on the east coast where we stayed for a few nights before venturing farther north to stay in Olbia and travel to see La Maddalena Archipelago to discover even clearer waters and gigantic yachts.
 Italy is no stranger to incredible destinations, and this can be just part of your trip – for more inspiration, check out this 10 day Italy itinerary.

 If you’re staying in the south near or in Cagliari, Chia Beach is a must visit.
 The water here is not nearly as blue and clear as the beaches on the Tyrrhenian Sea side of the island, but it’s a beautiful beach none the less.
 Here you’ll likely find plenty of space to lay out – when we were there the beach was relatively empty, and we had tons of space to set up our umbrella.

 Mari Pintou is a must visit, and is easily one of the most beautiful and best beaches in Sardinia.
 It’s also located in the south of the island, but it is east of Cagliari and also within striking distance of the city.